-Motivation: Part 1, 2, 3 of 33
+How to get motivated!
+Parts 1, 2, 3 of 33

-Being motivated in tasks you have to do, but don’t feel like doing.
+The challenge in math (and life) is being motivated in tasks you have to do, but don’t feel like doing.

 Welcome to another edition of Coach Edison - Insightful strategies for math (and life)❕